 eToro has been awarded as the best social trading platform - social trading means you can follow other traders and copy their investment strategies.

-eToro is considered to be a trustworthy platform as it is regulated by an established regulator while being a well-recognized startup as well.
+In our review eToro is considered to be a trustworthy platform as it is regulated by an established regulator while being a well-recognized startup as well.
 Its main operation is based around CFDs.
 CFDs are complex instruments that include leverage, so they come with a higher risk.
+For more details about eToro UAE regulations visit our review.

 04. XM Trade: Best for forex trading